Living sacred site

 2. Kasuga-taisha (Q714559)Wikidata · Entity referenceEntity anchor for Kasuga-taisha as a Shinto shrine and component of the Ancient Nara world-heritage property, including listed parts such as Enomoto Shrine and Hongu Shrine Yohaisho.Accessed 2026-04-23

-3. Category:Kasuga-taishaWikimedia Commons · Media sourceVisual context for the Kasuga-taisha precinct, approaches, lanterns, torii, cloisters, and subsidiary shrines.Accessed 2026-04-23
+3. Category:Kasuga-taishaWikimedia Commons · Media sourceVisual context for Kasuga-taisha's attached and subsidiary shrine network around the sanctuary core.Accessed 2026-04-23

-4. Category:Auxiliary shrine of Kasuga-taishaWikimedia Commons · Media sourceVisual context for Kasuga-taisha's attached and subsidiary shrine network beyond the central sanctuary core.Accessed 2026-04-23
+4. Category:Auxiliary shrine of Kasuga-taishaWikimedia Commons · Media sourceVisual context for Kasuga-taisha's attached and subsidiary shrine network around the sanctuary core.Accessed 2026-04-23

 5. Category:Torii of Kasuga-taishaWikimedia Commons · Media sourceVisual context for the sacred threshold torii on Kasuga-taisha's approach.Accessed 2026-04-23